CS 112

 Software

-MATLAB 7.0 is available on all Wellesley public computers, including both Macs and PCs.
-Installation CD’s are available at the Knapp Media Center that can be used to install MATLAB onto personal computers (Macs or PCs) for use on the campus network.
-For more information about this option, see the Wellesley Desktop Computing webpage.
-The MATLAB software is key-served, so there are a limited number of copies that can be used at one time.
+MATLAB (version R2018b) is available on all public computers, including both Macs and PCs, and can also be installed on your personal Mac or PC for use on the campus network.
+Your personal copy of MATLAB can also be used off-campus.
+For more information, see the Wellesley Technology Support webpage, or the CS112 documentation page.
 Please be sure to exit MATLAB when you are done using it!
-A student version of MATLAB can also be purchased at the journeyEd website for $100 (type MATLAB into the search box at the top right).
+A student version of MATLAB can also be purchased at the Mathworks website for $99.

-Specific course software can be downloaded and uploaded to and from personal computers using Fetch (for Macs) and WinSCP (for PCs).
-We will introduce you to these programs in class, and more information is available at the the Wellesley Desktop Computing webpage.
-Course software is stored on the CS department file server called puma , described at the CS112 file server page.
-Each student will have an individual account on puma that can be requested by submitting an electronic account request form.
+Specific course software can be downloaded and uploaded to and from personal computers using CyberDuck.
+We will introduce you to this program in Lab, and more information is available at the Wellesley Technology Support webpage.
+Course software is stored on the CS department file server, described on the CS file server page.
+Each student will have an individual account on the CS file server that can be requested by submitting an electronic account request form.
 This form is only accessible from the campus network.

-The class conference on FirstClass is Wellesley Conferences/Courses/CS/CS112-S08.
-There are two folders of interest in the conference: Announcements and Q&A. You should check these folders regularly.
-In the Announcements folder, the instructors will post important announcements about assignments, changes to office hours, and CS department events such as seminars and parties.
-You are encouraged to post questions or comments in the Q&A folder that are of general interest to students in the course.
+A Google Group has been created, CS-112-01-SP20, and students enrolled in this class have been added as members.
+If you did not receive a confirmation e-mail, please let us know so that we can add you.
+You can send e-mail to this group at the address CS-112-01-SP20@wellesley.edu.
+We will post important announcements here about assignments, changes to office hours, and CS department events such as seminars and parties.
+We encourage you to post questions or comments related to the lectures, labs, assignments, or other topics of interest to students in the course.
 Feel free to respond to questions posted by other students.
-In addition, the instructors will read this folder on a regular basis and post answers to questions found there.
-This is a good place to find people to join a study group or ask questions about the course or about homework (please do not post MATLAB code here — homework discussions should be at a high-level English description).
+The instructors will also read the messages posted to the group on a regular basis and post answers to questions found there.
+This is a good place to find people to join a study group or ask questions about the course or about homework (please do not post MATLAB code here — homework discussions should use high-level English descriptions).

 Finding Help

-If you have any questions at all about the class (whether big or small, whether on lectures, labs, assignments, reading, or whatever) please contact one of the instructors.
+If you have any questions at all about the class (whether big or small, whether on lectures, labs, assignments, reading, or whatever) please contact one of the instructor s.
 That's what we're here for!
-Simple questions can often be answered via the FirstClass conference Q&A folder or via e-mail.
-When sending e-mail questions to an instructor, it is OK to cut-and-paste segments of MATLAB code into the body of the message.
-Questions of general interest (e.g. clarifying ambiguities in an assignment, wondering why posted programs do not work as expected) should be posted to the Q&A folder.
+Simple questions can often be answered via the course Google Group or via e-mail.
+When sending e-mail questions to an instructor, it is OK (and often helpful!) to cut-and-paste segments of MATLAB code into the body of the message, or add a code file as an attachment.
+Questions of general interest (e.g. clarifying ambiguities in an assignment, wondering why posted programs do not work as expected) should be posted to the Google Group.
 If you have a complex question or need help in understanding the material, please try to meet with us in person.
 The best time to see us is during our scheduled office hours listed at the top of this document.
 If these times are not convenient, we can schedule an appointment for some other time.
 You can schedule an appointment in person, via phone, or via e-mail.
-Also remember to visit our CS112 tutor during her drop-in hours each week!
+Also remember to visit our CS112 tutors during their drop-in hours each week!
 Finally, when looking for help, do not overlook other students.
 Get to know your classmates early in the semester so that you can help each other out!

 Students with Special Needs